 Fifty or so former strangers showed up to celebrate Norma's life that day, each pouring a shovel of dirt over the rootball of the delightfully-hunched Japanese maple the town provided.

-There are plaques commemorating the occasions at all three.
+There are plaques commemorating the occasions at all three trees.
 If you happen to visit any of these trees, please send us a photo; we would love to see how they have grown.